RV Generator Buyer's Guide

 If you choose a portable generator, your options expand to include dual-fuel generators, which can switch between gasoline and propane for added flexibility.
 Just remember that portable generators will need an external fuel tank that you'll have to manage.

 Owners of gasoline-fueled RV generators need to be aware of some crucial federal regulations which we'll outline in the next section.

 Gas RV Generator EPA Regulations

 According to the Environmental Protection Agency (EPA), gas fumes produced inside the tanks of built-in RV generators must be captured and returned to be burned.
-This has lead to the manufacturing of EVAP generators that are specially designed to meet these regulations
+This has lead to the manufacturing of EVAP generators that are specially designed to meet these regulations.

 Typically, motorized RVs already have a built-in system that complies with these regulations, but most tow-behinds don't.
 The towable RVs require that you install an EVAP generator, certified hose, special fittings, a specially designed metal tank, and a carbon canister.

-If your system is missing any one of these certified EVAP components, you'll be subject to a hefty fine should you get stopped and inspected.
+If your built-in system is missing any one of these certified EVAP components, you'll be subject to a hefty fine should you get stopped and inspected.
 So unless your gas RV generator pulls its fuel from the chassis fuel tank, you'll want to be sure you're compliant on the roadway so you don't get stuck with a major fine.

 Enjoy the Outdoors

 At the end of the day, choose an RV generator that will be practical for your needs and won't get in the way of enjoying your trip.
 Focus on embracing the great outdoors and making every day an adventure out there.